ibm-cloud-docs/watsonxdata/happy_path.md

 {: #hp_start}
 {: step}

 The trial usage consumption starts as soon as you complete quickstart and create the support services (for example, the metastore that holds your catalog).
-The resource units (RU) are consumed even when the {{site.data.keyword.lakehouse_short}} instance is not being used or the engine is paused because 3 RUs/Hr are required to support services.
+The resource units (RU) are consumed even when the {{site.data.keyword.lakehouse_short}} instance is not being used or the engine is paused or deleted because 3 RUs/Hr are required to power the supporting services.
 Therefore, please ensure to monitor the usage to avoid incurring charges beyond the trial credit if you do not wish to.
 {: attention}

 When you log in to the {{site.data.keyword.lakehouse_short}} web console for the first time, you are presented with the quick start wizard.